 Spring Cleaning Hacks

-Save time and money and use Thieves Cleaner for everything – This one bottle will clean your whole house for 38 cents.
+Save time and money and use Thieves Cleaner – This one bottle will clean your whole house for 38 cents.
 Just mix a capful of Thieves Cleaner with water in a 30 oz spray bottle and you’re ready to go.
 Not only that, it will be the most effective cleaner you’ve ever used.
 On top of that, it is totally non-toxic and safe for your family (and their lungs).

 Spot Carpet cleaning – Spray any carpet stain with your spray bottle of Thieves Cleaner.
 Let sit 5-10 minutes and rub the stain out.
 Here is how it worked at our house…